yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 - An end-to-end test suite will cover testing all the components together.
 - Component tests will cover testing each controller in a blackbox fashion.
 - Tests need to cover both correctly and incorrectly configured cases.

+## Graduation Criteria

+### Alpha

+- API is reviewed and accepted
+- Implement all COSI components to support Greenfield, Green/Brown Field, Brownfield and Static Driverless provisioning
+- Evaluate gaps, update KEP and conduct reviews for all design changes
+- Develop unit test cases to demonstrate that the above mentioned use cases work correctly

 ## Alternatives Considered
 This KEP has had a long journey and many revisions.
 Here we capture the main alternatives and the reasons why we decided on a different solution.